 The College is not open during official vacation periods, this includes winter, Thanksgiving, spring and summer breaks.
-The residence halls will be closed and all Students must vacate their room after their last final exam.
+The residence halls will be closed and all Students must vacate their room in the Fall semester by November 25, 2020.
 Seniors must vacate their rooms by 4:00 p.m. on graduation day.
-The residence halls will be closed during winter break between semesters.
+The residence halls will be closed from November 25, 2020 until the start of the Spring semester.
 No Students will be allowed to live in the residence halls during this time.
-During Thanksgiving and Spring Breaks, students must vacate campus housing.
-However, out of state Students and international Students may be allowed to stay in the halls under the discretion of the Dean of Students during Thanksgiving and Spring Breaks: In that event, they may be subject to additional charges and/or temporary room assignment.
+During all breaks students must vacate campus housing.
+However, out of state Students and international Students may be allowed to stay in the halls under the discretion of the Dean of Students during Spring Breaks: In that event, they may be subject to additional charges and/or temporary room assignment.
 Students should apply for permission with the Office of Housing and Residential Life.
 Residents who will be returning to their assigned room may leave their belongings in their rooms over certain vacations such as Spring Break or Winter Break.
 All residents must remove all of their belongings when leaving for the summer, or any other instance in which they are moving out, or changing room assignments.
 Please note that services such as Dining Services, Health Services, Counseling Services, etc. are unavailable during these official vacation periods.
 During the summer, Students taking on-campus classes for credit may be allowed to stay in the residence halls, as long as they are not under student conduct sanctions.
 There is a separate charge for summer housing.
 Please be advised that summer residents may be required to move to accommodate the maintenance schedule or to allow for emergency work.